ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 [Vanuatu’s 2024 proposal to criminalise environmental destruction](https://ecojurisprudence.org/initiatives/vanuatu-fiji-and-samoa-proposed-amendment-to-the-rome-statute-to-include-a-crime-of-ecocide/) at the International Criminal Court marks a turning point.
 Europeans can lobby their governments to endorse this, citing the 72% global public support for ecocide laws.
 Legal recognition of ecocide would force corporations to weigh profits against criminal liability—a deterrent currently lacking in environmental law.

-### Adopt low-carbon lifestyles with community leverage
+### Adopt low-carbon lifestyles with community use

 Individual actions matter, but their impact multiplies when communities act together.
 Energy cooperatives, such as those in Germany and Denmark, allow citizens to collectively own renewable energy projects, cutting emissions while reducing energy poverty.